EldonSamuelson/Minoltapedia/MinoltaGang 1.2 FFAQ's.md

 - 'MC' is often confused as Minolta meant it to mean 'Meter Coupling', but 3rd party brands used it to mean 'Multi-Coated'.
 - If it just says ['MC' on the front ring](https://allphotolenses.com/public/files/img/348f90a614fca58ec351417edfe6df79.jpg) like this, that is not a reliable way to tell the mount of the lens.
 This is an M42 lens, not for SR.
 - To reiterate, Minolta MC doesn't mean '[Multi-Coated](https://allphotolenses.com/public/files/img/93932177ffa230b1af7be64aaa531d1c.jpg).
 This is also a non-compatible lens.
-- If it says [MC-Rokkor](https://allphotolenses.com/public/files/img/6fbfa2bd7b52ba1705e68c15cf32a6cc.jpg), [MC-Rokkor-X](https://lens-db.com/wp-content/uploads/2017/12/20110625-008-XL.jpg), or [MC Rokkor-*XY*](https://phillipreeve.net/blog/wp-content/uploads/2016/03/Minolta_MC_50mmf1p4-1.jpg) alongside the Minolta name, it is compatible.
+- If it says [MC Rokkor](https://allphotolenses.com/public/files/img/6fbfa2bd7b52ba1705e68c15cf32a6cc.jpg), [MC-Rokkor-X](https://lens-db.com/wp-content/uploads/2017/12/20110625-008-XL.jpg), or [MC Rokkor-*XY*](https://phillipreeve.net/blog/wp-content/uploads/2016/03/Minolta_MC_50mmf1p4-1.jpg) alongside the Minolta name, it is compatible.
 #### MD Lens Identification
 - Minolta was the only one to make MD lenses, so it will say [MD-Rokkor](http://allphotolenses.com/public/files/img/b0bba957fc9ed5c2cba6978ecc16a433.jpg), [MD Rokkor-X](https://radojuva.com/wp-content/uploads/2022/08/minolta-md-rokkor-x-50mm-1-7-1.jpg), or just [MD](https://images.sellbrite.com/production/58025/305/7e35295f-87cc-5748-a40e-3fa8884c4ef5.jpg) on the front ring, alongside the Minolta name.
 - It means 'Meter Diaphragm', for Program and Shutter Priority modes of later Minolta cameras.
 #### Rear Lens Identification
 - Minolta SR (MC/MD) mount changed a couple of times during development, but it has always looked relatively the same.
 It always has had [a 3-pronged bayonet](https://japb.net/wp-content/uploads/2022/03/SR1.jpg), with the aperture linkage (2) opposite the bayonet with the nick in it (1).
-- Later [MC-Rokkor and MD lenses](https://japb.net/wp-content/uploads/2022/03/MD1.jpg) got the aperture meter coupling tab (4) and minimum diaphragm tab (5), respectively
+- Later [MC Rokkor and MD lenses](https://japb.net/wp-content/uploads/2022/03/MD1.jpg) got the aperture meter coupling tab (4) and minimum diaphragm tab (5), respectively
 #### Alternate Identification Methods (for 3rd Party Minolta Mount Lenses)
 - Other methods work better with 3rd Party lenses, as they won't carry the 'Minolta MC-Rokkor', Rokkor', or 'Minolta MD' name on the front ring.
 - Most 3rd parties are kind enough to state it directly on the back, such as '[M/MD](https://www.bhphotovideo.com/images/images2500x2500/Tamron_C52300_Adaptall_Mount_for_Minolta_53481.jpg)' on the lens mount or [on the barrel](https://allphotolenses.com/public/files/img/417c5e02c710fae9f9dad3f731487f17.jpg).
 It may also come across as '[for MINOLTA MD](https://theclassiccamera.com/wp-content/uploads/2023/08/tuesday-9.jpg)' or just '[Minolta](https://i.ebayimg.com/images/g/XtMAAOSwOCFke9eM/s-l1600.jpg)'.